free-honey/naumachia/docs/getting_started/BASICS.md

 is not a `PlutusData` representation in Naumachia These generics allow you to constrain the ledger to allow conversion for your Rust datum and redeemer types to be converted to some ledger-specific representation.*)

+Naumachia provides multiple implementations of `LedgerClient` out of the bag.
+For example `TestLedgerClient` provides a mock ledger that is in-memory, or persisted to the filesystem.
+The `TriremeLedgerClient` provides compatibility with the `trireme` wallet cli tool.
+More is covered later in the [Trireme](docs/getting_started/TRIREME.md) section.

 [Next: Implementing your smart contract](docs/getting_started/SMART_CONTRACT.md)